-Dermatological Toxicities
+Dermatological toxicities

-Hand-foot skin reaction (palmar-plantar erythrodysaesthesia) and rash represent the most common adverse drug reactions with sorafenib.
-Rash and hand-foot skin reaction are usually CTC (National Cancer Institute Common Toxicity Criteria) Grade 1 and 2 and generally appear during the first six weeks of treatment with sorafenib.

-Management of dermatologic toxicities may include topical therapies for symptomatic relief, temporary treatment interruption and/or dose modification of sorafenib, or in severe or persistent cases, permanent discontinuation of sorafenib (see "Undesirable Effects").
+Hand foot skin reaction (palmar-plantar erythrodysaesthesia) and rash represent the most common adverse drug reactions with sorafenib.
+Rash and hand foot skin reaction are usually CTC (Common Toxicity Criteria) Grade 1 and 2 and generally appear during the first six weeks of treatment with sorafenib.
+Management of dermatological toxicities may include topical therapies for symptomatic relief, temporary treatment interruption and/or dose modification of sorafenib, or in severe or persistent cases, permanent discontinuation of sorafenib (see section 4.8).